 Our approach is that outer cartesian fibrations encode the data of functors from \(Y\) to \(\Cat_\infty\) which are contravariant on the level of \(1\)-morphisms but covariant on the level of \(2\)-morphisms.
 Similarly, outer cocartesian fibration encode functors which are covariant on the level of \(1\)-morphisms but contravariant on the level of \(2\)-morphisms.
 For example, we will see below how one can encode in this manner representable functors using a suitable slice construction (see \S\ref{s:map}).
-A more comprehensive treatment and justification of this approach will appear in~\cite{GagnaHarpazLanariFibrationsI}.
+A more comprehensive treatment and justification of this can be found in~\cite{GagnaHarpazLanariLaxLimits}.